Toto-Kotaro-Tanaka/ms2-speed-typing-game/README.md

 * #### [ACKNOWLEDGEMENTS](#acknowledgements-heading)

 ## WHO'S THIS WEBSITE FOR? <a name="whos-this-website-for-heading"></a>
 People who would like to practice typing by playing a game.
-I use names of the countries in the world for this so they might come across the countries that they might be interested in or never heard of.
-In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a location on google maps, a flag, region, capital city, population and language(s).
+Names of the countries in the world are being used for the texts so they might come across the countries that they might be interested in or never heard of during the game.
+In case they would like to check what those countries are like, there is a **“Let's Learn About The Countries”** section to provide basic information of each country, such as a flag, region, capital city, population, language(s), and a location on google maps.

 ## WHO IS THE OWNER? <a name="who-is-the-owner-heading"></a>
 I am the owner of the website.
 My goals for this website are to provide a speed typing game that users can practice typing with fun as well as to provide basic information of countries that they see in the game.
+The website is build considering “Users First”.
+As the typing game is only playable with a keyboard (that is usually a laptop computer or desktop computer), there is a clear alert for users on a mobile and tablet sizes to inform this.
+The alert can be hidden by users once they get the message so it does not interrupt user all the time.
+There are some text and buttons are hidden on the mobile and tablet sizes so that it prevents users accidentally start the game.
+Even though the game itself is not playable on the mobile and tablet sizes, users can still see what the game is like so the game instructions button and other elements of the game (e.g Timer, input, score and high score) remains on the page.
+There are very clear and enough buttons and links to go from "Speed Typing Game" page to "Let’s Learn About The Countries" page, and vice versa so users have no issue of accessing on both sections whenever they want to.
+Very simply written game instructions give users clear information of how to play the game and what is involved with it.
+The game instructions are one of the menus so it is accessible from both pages as well as there is an additional button, which is coloured in Bittersweet (#ff6565) to stand it out, on the speed typing game page.
+The instructions show on a modal so once users read and understand it, they can close it by clicking a button and they can still remain on the same page where they access the instructions.
+Once the game starts, the play button is disable.
+This is to avoid some system errors as they could press it during the game and causes issues of it.
+Once the game is over, input field is disabled for the same reason as the play button.
+The website is kept very simple as there shouldn’t be so many different things for simple game, however, by using nicely contrasted colours, the game dose not look to be boring.
+Keeping high score in the game gives users a very good motivation to keep playing the game to get higher score.
+When the game is over, users get a medal depending on the scores and this also give users motivation to try it again and again.
+There is a secret crown for someone who achieve better than gold medal.
+This is not written on the instructions, however, users are notified once they reach the gold medal to continue the game so this is not just hidden item.

 ## UX 5 PLANES <a name="ux5-planes-heading"></a>
 ### Strategy Plane <a name="strategy-plane-heading"></a>
 Users are people who would like to practice speed typing.
 By creating a website as a type of gaming website, they can practice while they are having fun.
-By setting a time (60 seconds per game), scores which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points) and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
+By setting a time (60 seconds per game), scores, which increments by 10 points rather than 1 point so that they feel they achieve better (e.g. When you get 20 correct typings, it shows 200 points instead of 20 points), and a medal depending on the score, users know what their current typing skill is and can compare in 1 week - 1 month time how they improved.
 A high score remains even after the game finishes and even the browser is closed so that it remains as a target and users can try to achieve more points and give them a motivation to continue the game more times.
 A name of countries is used as a text and it comes up randomly so that different combinations of texts appear on each game.
-Names of countries come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API*.
+Names of the countries come from **[REST Countries API](https://restcountries.eu/)** and there are 250 countries listed in the API, as of 3 Jan 2021.
 Users may know some countries quite well, some only little and some not at all.
-In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a location on google maps, a flag, region, capital city, population, and language(s), as an additional function to the speed typing game.
+In case users come across the countries that they are interested in, there is a section of **“Let's Learn About The Countries”** on a different page that provides basic information of each country, such as a flag, region, capital city, population, language(s), and a location on google maps, as an additional function to the speed typing game.

-* *As of 3 Jan 2021*

 The main aims for this website are;

 * To allow users to practice speed typing with fun.
 In order to achieve this, the visual and functions are kept minimum.
 There is a logo with the title, navbar to lead to *Home*, *Instructions*, and *Countries* on the header.
-For the screen size 62rem / 992px, there is an alert that tells users that the game is only available on laptop or desktop only as a keyboard is required to play it.
-In the main section, there is a welcome message, game instructions button, a 60-second timer, a button to link to the **“Let's Learn About The Countries”** page, a letter display, an input box, game start button, a scoreboard, a medal display, a high scoreboard.<br>
+For the screen size below 62rem / 992px, there is an alert that tells users that the game is only playable on laptop or desktop only as a keyboard is required to play it.
+In the main section of the page, there is a welcome message, game instructions button, a 60-second timer, a button to link to the **“Let's Learn About The Countries”** page, a letter display, an input box, game start button, a scoreboard, a medal display, a high scoreboard.<br>
 To give users more motivation, each correct point is set to 10 instead of 1 so that they fee they achieve better.
 There are also 3 different medals at the end of the game.
-Depending on the score, they get a Gold medal, a Silver medal, or a Bronze medal (My note: Scores for this TBC).
-There is a secret special crown for those who achieve a very high score.
-This is not written on the instructions as it is a secret item, however, once you get a Gold medal, you get a message trying to achieve further points (currently set to 250 but TBC) and see what happens.
+Depending on the score, they get a Gold medal for 230 points or higher, a Silver medal for 180 - 220 points, and a Bronze medal for 170 points or below.
+There is a special secret crown for those who achieve a very high score.
+This is not written on the instructions as it is a secret item, however, once you get a Gold medal, you get a message to achieve 250 points and see what happens.

 * To provide basic information of countries in the world.
-In order to achieve this, **[REST Countries API](https://restcountries.eu/)** is linked with the website and a location on google maps, a flag, region, capital city, population, and language(s) are displayed when a country is selected on the dropdown menu.
+In order to achieve this, there is a dropdown menu that users can select a country. **[REST Countries API](https://restcountries.eu/)** is linked with the website to show a flag, region, capital city, population, and language(s).
+Google Maps API is used for the location display which is also linked with REST Countries API.

 All the functions on the tables below are minimum that must be implemented on the website to achieve user's and owner's goals.